RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Conclusion and future work

 \subsection{Future work}

-An example of such research for our deformable template model is related to our model's template deformations.
 Our learned template deformations constitute geodesics between the template and the reconstructed objects.
 This makes it possible to obtain template deformations that fit a prior and to reconstruct objects using the end point of such a deformation.
 However, for some objects in the geodesic, there might not exist a latent code and corresponding reconstruction.
-As these objects fit a modeling prior, we would like them to correspond to a latent code.
-To achieve this objective, we might employ the velocity vector field parameterization from Lüdke et al. \cite{ludke2022landmark}.
-In addition, even though our model can estimate the distance between the Fréchet mean and the training data via the aforementioned geodesics, we do not use this for generative modeling.
-In other words, we do not use the distance calculation for defining a Riemannian distribution on the latent space.

-Moreover, we focus on the latent modeling capabilities of our model and not the registration capabilities.
-Hence, it might be interesting to compare our model to neural network models for pairwise and groupwise registration.
-As these methods often use the more expressive resolution-dependent U-NET architectures, we hypothesize that these methods would still outperform our latent model.
-We believe it would be interesting to research resolution-independent neural operator variants of our model that more resemble the U-NET architectures.
-Finally, our model is not only applicable to shapes but also to images.
-In future work, we would like to assess our model on image data as well.
+A future extension of our framework could be to add this missing geodesic consistency to enforce structure on the latent space.
+This structure increases interpretability as generally changes in latent space have an a-priori unclear effect on the reconstruction.
+To add the geodesic consistency, we might employ the velocity vector field parameterization from Lüdke et al.\ \cite{ludke2022landmark}.